sclorg/s2i-nodejs-container/README.md

     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
-on all the supported versions of NodeJS.
-Since we are now supporting only version `0.10`,
+on all provided versions of NodeJS.
+Since we are now providing only version `0.10`,
 you can omit this parameter.**